sul-cidr/mime-dh2025-slides/slides.md

 This diagram describes the platform architecture that delivers the flexibility we need

-The whole thing is orchestrated with docker which make maintaining it and working with it very convenient.
+The whole thing is orchestrated with docker which makes maintaining it and working with it very convenient.

 ---